 Do not use a "home" or standard version of Windows.
 The home or standard versions of Windows 7 (even home premium) and Windows 10, as well as the plain version of Windows 8.1, are not fully compatible with an enterprise network, and may lack important encryption software.
-Tablets running Windows may also not be fully compatible with our network and software.
 We recommend that students get Windows 10 Pro.
 All software that we distribute is compatible with the 64-bit version of Windows, so both 32-bit or 64-bit versions are fine; power users may find a 64-bit operating system a better fit.
 It is possible, for a fee, to get Windows from Mercer’s Information Technology department website.
 However, we do not recommend buying a computer with a home version with the expectation of upgrading when you arrive here.
 Upgrades are certainly possible but they require more patience and time than you will have at the start of the school year.
 Do not come to the law school with a computer with Windows XP!
 That operating system is no longer supported at all by Microsoft and is a security risk.

-Apple MacBook Air and MacBook Pro computers running Mountain Lion (10.8), Mavericks (10.9), Yosemite (10.10) and El Capitan (10.11) are fine for use in the law school.
+Apple MacBook Air and MacBook Pro computers running Mountain Lion (10.8), or newer are fine for use in the law school.
 However, we strongly recommend upgrading to El Capitan before you arrive.
 Relying on an older computer with an older operating system can lead to problems and we do not recommend it.
 Because Apple is not issuing security updates for older versions, we do not support any OS version older than 10.7.